-Sujuk is a delicious dry, spiced sausage consumed in countries throughout the Middle East.
+Sujuk is a dry, spiced sausage consumed in countries throughout the Middle East.
 It is typically made of either beef, lamb or horse meat.

 Sujuk, also known as sucuk, soudjouk or sudzhuk, is most popularly eaten for breakfast where it is cut into slices, much like salami and eaten with fried eggs.